-It wasn’t that long ago that trying to connect a controller to your PC was either impossible, or you needed plenty of wires and cords.
-The good news is that new technology has made it easier to connect your controller to your PC by using Bluetooth and similar methods.
+It wasn’t that long ago that trying to connect a controller to your PC was either impossible or you needed plenty of wires and cords to get it done.
+However, new technology has finally made it easier to connect your controller to your PC by using Bluetooth and similar methods.

 - How to connect a PS4 controller to a PC

 - How to connect an Xbox One controller to a PC